Encapsule-Annex/jsgraph/README.md

 _Graphs are mathematical abstractions that are useful for solving many types of problems in computer science.
 Consequently, these abstractions must also be represented in computer programs. - [Jeremy G. Siek](http://ecee.colorado.edu/~siek/resume.pdf)_

-Encapsule/jsgraph is a functional port of directed graph container and algorithm suport from the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html) (BGL) to JavaScript that greatly simplifies the task of working with complex, in-memory, N-relational data structures on Node.js and HTML 5.
+Encapsule/jsgraph is a functional port of directed graph container and algorithm suport from the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html) (BGL) to JavaScript that greatly simplifies the task of working with complex in-memory N-relational data structures on Node.js and HTML 5.

 ## Features